 In this article, we’ll help you understand the job descriptions, responsibilities, and daily duties associated with different types of electricians.

-What Electricians Do: Job Tasks and Responsibilities
+What Do Electricians Do: Job Responsibilities of Different Electricians

-- Read and interpret architect blueprints, circuit diagrams, and other technical documents
+- Read and interpret architect blueprints, circuit diagrams, and other technical documents.

 - Install and maintain motors, switchboards as well as automated and electrical controls according to state and municipal codes

-- Test, repair and maintain electrical equipment
+- Test, repair, and maintain electrical equipment

 - Connect electrical equipment and appliances